 Here is how you can reach here by the following flights.

-By Rail.
 The nearest railway station is New Jalpaiguri which is also located in Siliguri and offers direct connectivity to Gangtok.
 This train station was established in 1960 under the Kathihar Railway Divison of the North-East Frontier Railway Zone.
-This is considered as the largest and the busiest railway junction of North-Eastern India.
+This is considered the largest and busiest railway junction of North-Eastern India.
 After you deboard at the station, you will need to cover the remaining distance by some means of public transportation like a cab or a bus.